COVID-19: Forced into a New Normal

 While generally all businesses were affected by the pandemic, some were harder hit than others.
 Larger and more established businesses were more resilient despite economic losses.
 Although their operations have been minimized, a lot of them were still able to sustain operations.
 However, the same could not be said for smaller businesses.

-Many small businesses have been forced to close as it became impossible to continue running the business.
+It became impossible to continue running the business for the majority of small business owners.
 In the first few weeks of the crisis, several businesses had to resort to mass layoffs.
 The closure of physical stores has left in-store staff with no work to do.
 It was especially difficult for businesses that are considered non-essential as they are not allowed to operate, even at minimum capacity.
 The world economic forum estimated that over 114 million people lost their jobs (so far) to the pandemic.
 In terms of labor income, this translated to over 3.7 trillion dollars of labor income losses globally.

 As lockdowns became longer and longer, businesses have become more strained and fragile.
 Economy experts presented drastic figure changes stating that if the pandemic had a shorter duration, over 72% of businesses would have had the potential to recover.
 As the duration stretched out, more businesses are being spread thin.